-- The high heat from a hair dryer can boil the water from the hair shaft leaving your hair brittle and susceptible to breakage.
+- The high heat from a hairdryer can boil the water from the hair shaft leaving your hair brittle and susceptible to breakage.
 Then style your own hair when it’s dry.
-Dr. Harold F. Farber, MD also recommends limiting using flat irons (those straighten hair by employing high heat) and curling irons.
+Dr. Harold F. Farber, MD also recommends limiting using flat irons (these straighten hair by employing high heat) and curling irons.

 Listed below are hints from the Center for Dermatology, Laser, and Cosmetic Surgery:

 - Pulls the hair like a ponytail, cornrows, or braids can cause a kind of hair loss called traction alopecia.